 Vladimir and Tarragon meet in the same place the next morning.
 The previously bare tree now has leaves.
 Tarragon doesn’t seem to remember yesterday’s meeting with Pozzo and Lucky, for him all the days of the past look the same.
 While they wait for Gordot, they curse and make up and do gymnastics.

 Pozzo and Lucky reappear.
 Pozzo has meanwhile gone blind, Lucky fell silent.
 When Pozzo falls and calls for help, Vladimir and Tarragon weigh the pros and cons of helping him up.
 As the wait for Godot is long for them, they decide to make themselves useful.
 You put Pozzo on his feet and support him as he walks.
 Pozzo cannot remember meeting the two of them the day before either.
 Angrily, he explains that exact timing does not matter in life.
 He moves on with Lucky.

-Tarragon falls asleep and meanwhile the boy from the previous evening appears.
-Again he brings the news that Mr. Godot will not come today, but certainly tomorrow.
+Tarragon goes to sleep, and the youngster from the previous evening comes in the meanwhile.
+He informs them that Mr. Godot will not arrive today, but will most likely arrive tomorrow.